decentraland/old-documentation/_posts/development-guide/2022-03-15-create-libraries.md

 This will keep your scene synced to the version of the library that's directly in your local drive.
 For any changes to the library that you want to test, just run `npm run build` on the library folder, no need to publish changes to GitHub or NPM.

+> Tip: To verify that the linking was successful, check your scene's `package.json` file.
+On your library's it should show a local folder path instead of a version number.

 When you're finished testing, remember to unlink the library.

 1. On the scene folder run `npm unlink --no-save <library name>`